EricZinda/Perplexity/backlog.md

   - It needs to encapsulate all the logic for interpretations, disjunctions, solution groups, properly returning errors, etc
   - Implementation
     - Phase 1: break out the code in user_interface that builds tree_records so they can be used elsewhere
+    - Phase 2: Update resolve_fragment to use the new shared code
+    -
 - Seems like we can get rid of the lineage code that runs as part of the solution group??

 - Example23_reset: what is in this "blue" -> There isn't a 'blue' in the system